Pantouvakis/Knowledge-Graph-System-Using-RDF-and-Ontologies/README.md

 The system can generate knowledge graphs based on the stored RDF data, allowing users to visualize and explore complex relationships between different data points.

-------------------------------------------------------------------------------------  Setup
+**Setup**

 Database:
-To use the application, you need to install and configure MySQL as the database to store data.
+To use the application, you need to install and configure MySQL workbench as the database to store data.

-Download MySQL
+1.Download MySQL
 You can download MySQL from the official MySQL website: https://dev.mysql.com/downloads/

-Install MySQL
+2.Install MySQL
 Follow the installation instructions for your operating system.
 During installation:

 Set a root password (you will need this later).
 Choose a default port (typically 3306).
 Enable MySQL to start automatically if desired.

-Create a Database and User
+3.Create a Database and User
 After installing MySQL, follow these steps to set up the required database and user:

-Open the MySQL command-line client or a MySQL GUI tool (such as MySQL Workbench).
+-Open the MySQL command-line client or a MySQL GUI tool (such as MySQL Workbench).

-Log in as the root user:
+-Log in as the root user:
 mysql -u root -p

+-Create the Database and a new user:
+CREATE DATABASE ptixiaki;

+-Create a new user:
+CREATE USER 'your_username'@'localhost' IDENTIFIED BY 'your_password';
+GRANT ALL PRIVILEGES ON ptixiaki.* TO 'your_username'@'localhost';
+FLUSH PRIVILEGES;

 // You will find this part later in the backend in the file "server.js" so save the credentials const connection = mysql.createConnection({
     host: 'localhost',
     user: 'your_username',  // Replace with your MySQL username
     password: 'your_password',  // Replace with your MySQL password
-    database: 'your_database_name'  // Replace with your MySQL database name });
+    database: 'ptixiaki'
+});